Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Understanding your RevPAR and whether you want to grow by increasing occupancy or ADR will help in selecting marketing promotions and campaigns.

-If you want to increase occupancy, consider offering certain categories of travelers reduced prices or a night free if they stay for an extended period of time.
+• Offer a night free if they stay for an extended period of time

-If you want to boost your ADR, look into programs that add value to your rooms, such as food, parking, or subsidized spa services, as well as ways to boost visibility without lowering rates.
+• Look into programs that add value to your rooms, such as food, parking, or subsidized spa services

 What Other Metrics Should I Use With RevPAR?

-We've identified two main additional hotel metrics that are frequently used in close collaboration with RevPAR, to provide insight into your property's profitability.
+We've identified several additional hotel metrics that are frequently used in close collaboration with RevPAR to provide insight into your property's profitability.

 Average Daily Rates (ADR)